EPITECH-2022/IT-MCA/questions.md

   - S-Gage
   - Lindbergh

-- What flavor of Network Address Translation can be used to have one IP address allow many users to connect to the global Internet?
-  -

 - What was the first Windows to have Internet Explorer?
   - ***Windows 95***
   - Windows XP